TENET-RCCPII/2018-09-03-CarpentryConnect-JHB-Social-Sciences/_extras/cheatsheet.md

     strings and any combination of the previous.
 The sequence is ordered and indexed by integers, starting from 0.
 Elements of a tuple can be accessed by their index but cannot be modified.

+variable
+:   a named quantity that can store a value, a variable can store any type, but always one type for a given value.